 When the trees start to lose their green, Minnesota golfers know it's prime time to hit the green.
 With cooler temperatures, incredible fall foliage and less competition for tee times, fall may be the best time of year to go golfing in Minnesota.
-With nearly 500 courses throughout the state, check out our suggestions for where to go golfing in Minnesota this fall.
+There are nearly 500 courses throughout the state; check out our suggestions for where to go golfing in Minnesota this fall to narrow the options.

 Fall Golfing in Minneapolis & St. Paul

 About a quarter of Minnesota’s golf courses are located in the metropolitan area, which makes it easy to plan a weekend in the city filled with daytime golf and evening culture and fine dining.
 Many metro courses are tucked into suburban wooded enclaves.
 There are even a dozen courses right in Minneapolis and St. Paul.

 Hiawatha Golf Club is one of the gems of the urban parks system.
 Located just a few minutes south of downtown Minneapolis in Lake Hiawatha Park, the historic 18-hole course is graced by Lake Hiawatha, several ponds and Minnehaha creek.
 It is also next to Lake Nokomis and the Grand Rounds Scenic Byway, a destination for parkway drives and cycling or strolling on trails.

 Along the Minnesota River Valley Scenic Byway, follow the golf trail featuring great courses and trip-extending attractions such as historic main streets, craft brewery and vineyard tours, art and wildlife viewing along the river.
 Some of the courses along this route offer views of the river valley, such as St. Peter’s Shoreland Country Club.
 The Rees Jones-designed Dacotah Ridge Golf Club in Morton blends seamlessly with its rugged prairieland surroundings.